 The Committee on Education is rooted in two basic tenets.
 The first is that scholars studying aspects of education within their disciplines will benefit from interdisciplinary interchange.
 The second is that a well-orchestrated interplay between researchers and practitioners will foster outstanding new scholarship.

 The Committee on Education has received a new grant from the U.S. Dept. of Education’s Institute of Education Sciences, which will fund a new cohort of doctoral students in the social sciences with an interest in education research.
 This program will be accepting applicants for the upcoming 2021-2022 academic year.
 View a press release about this program’s launch here.
 To learn more about the program, including how to apply, click here.

 Five Committee on Education Pre-Doctoral Fellows are recipients of the 2020-2021 W. Allison David Research Awards.
-They include Karlyn Gorski (Sociology), Ezra Karger (Economics), David Knight (Political Science), Darnell Leatherwood (SSA), and Helen Lee (CHD).
+They include Karlyn Gorski (Sociology), Ezra Karger (Economics), David Knight (Political Science), Darnell Leatherwood (Crown), and Helen Lee (CHD).
 Read more about the awards here.

 In Remembrance: Dan Lortie, Influential Sociologist of Education.